-- Sec.
-103. Transparency in Infrastructure Projects.
-All agencies of the government shall post the following on their respective websites, within the period indicated: - (a) The project title, location and detailed description; detailed estimates in arriving at the Approved Budget for the Contract; and winning contractor and the detailed estimates of the bid as awarded, within thirty (30) calendar days from entering into contract; - (b) The detailed actual cost of the project; and variation orders issued, if any, within thirty (30) calendar days from the issuance of a certificate of completion; and - (c) Quarterly status update, including geotagged photos, of the project, and in case of delay, state the reason/s.
+Sec.
+99. Transparency in Infrastructure Projects.
+All agencies of the government shall post the following on their respective websites, within the period indicated:

+- (a) The project title, location and detailed description; detailed estimates in arriving at the Approved Budget for the Contract; and winning contractor and the detailed estimates of the bid as awarded, within thirty (30) calendar days from entering into contract; and - (b) The detailed actual cost of the project; and variation orders issued, if any, within thirty (30) calendar days from the issuance of a certificate of completion.